Use continuous integration

 - Contributions MUST pass all automated tests before they are admitted into the codebase.

-- The codebase MUST have active contributors.
+- The codebase MUST have active contributors who can review contributions.

 - Source code test and documentation coverage SHOULD be monitored.